Nori's Fundamental Group over a non Algebraically Closed Field: The First Fundamental Sequence

 "$\Leftarrow$" Let $(P,G,p)\in I(X/k,\bar{x})$ be an $I$-saturated object.
 By \ref{imp}, it corresponds to a $k$-homomorphism $\phi:\pi^I({X}/k,\bar{x})\twoheadrightarrow G$.
 Let $H$ be the image of the composition By (i), $H\subseteq G$ is a normal subgroup.
 Thus we get an object $(P/H,G/H,p)\in I(X/k,\bar{x})$.
 Since the composition is trivial by definition, the pull-back of $(P/H,G/H,p)$ to $\bar{X}$ is a trivial object.
 By (ii), $(P/H,G/H,p)$ descends to an object in $I(k/k,\bar{x})$, or equivalently, there is a commutative diagram Let $N$ be the image of the kernel of $\pi^I({X}/k,\bar{x})\to \pi^I(k/k,\bar{x})$ under the map The above diagram implies that $N\subseteq H$ and the first statement of this proposition implies that $H\subseteq N$.
 Therefore $H=N$.
 But since this is valid for all $I$-saturated objects, we can conclude the middle exactness. \end{proof}

-\begin{rmk} The injectivity on the left is in general not true.
+\begin{rmk} The sequence is in general not exact on the left.
 See \ref{infconex} for an example when $k$ is perfect $X=\A_k^1$ and $I=L$.
 The example does not work for $\pi^E$.
 However, one can not use the injectivity for $\pi^G$ (or $\pi_1^{\text{\'et}}$) to conclude the injectivity for $\pi^E$ either.
 The injectivity for $\pi^G$ (or $\pi_1^{\text{\'et}}$) was deduced from the theory of \textit{Galois closure} for Galois coverings \cite[Proposition 5.3.9, pp. 169]{Sz}.
 But we can not find an analogue for $\pi^E$. \end{rmk}